antzGames/gwt-recast4j/README.md

 ## How to use in your libGDX project

 Add the `recast4jVersion=gwt_migration_antz-SNAPSHOT` to your `gradle.properties` file.
-Feel free to update the version number to the latest release.

 Add the following in your `core` project's `gradle.build`: